Fannin County, Georgia

-Fannin County is a county located in the north central portion of the U.S. state of Georgia.
+Fannin County is a county in the Northwest region of the U.S. state of Georgia.
 As of the 2020 census, the population was 25,319.
 It is one of the most rural counties in Georgia due its location in the Appalachian Mountain Range, with about 90% of the population of Fannin County living in unincorporated lands.
-The county seat is Blue Ridge.
-The county was created on January 21, 1854 and is named after James Fannin, a veteran who fought in the Texas Revolution.
+The county seat and largest city is Blue Ridge.
+The county was created on January 21, 1854, and is named after James Fannin, a veteran who fought in the Texas Revolution.

 History

 Prior to European colonization, the area that is now Fannin County was inhabited by the Cherokee people and other Indigenous peoples for thousands of years.

 Fannin County was founded on January 12, 1854, taken from 396 square miles that were previously part of Gilmer and Union counties.
 The county is named for Georgia native James W. Fannin, who fought and died during the Texas Revolution.

 Although the county was majority pro-secession at the beginning of the Civil War, wartime conditions inspired a notable number of anti-Confederate "Tories" as early as 1862, many of whom re-located to pro-Union areas of Tennessee for the duration.
 This contributed to the postwar establishment of a countywide Republican Party earlier and more sustained than almost any other county in Georgia.